EnigmaCurry/d.rymcg.tech/gitea/README.md

    secure passphrase, enter your email address.
  * Once you've entered the `root` account details, click `Install Gitea`.

+It is normal to receive a message of `Bad Gateway` once, right after install.
-Once gitea is installed, you must restart the service in order for your `.env` configuration to be applied:
+You must restart the service in order for your `.env` configuration to be fully
+applied:

 ```
 # Restart gitea to get the config applied: